vistalab-technion/cs236781/_assignments/00-getting-started.md

    conda activate cs236781-hw
    ```

-   *Activating* an environment simply means that the path to it's python binaries
+   *Activating* an environment simply means that the path to its python binaries
    (and packages) is placed at the beginning of your `$PATH` shell variable.
    Therefore, running programs installed into the conda env (e.g. `python`) will
    run the version from the env since it appears in the `$PATH` before any other